 Commercial Property Insurance

-Protects your office, specified storage areas, and business-owned items like scaffolding, sprayers, and finishing materials.
+Protects your office, specified storage areas, and business-owned items like scaffolding, sprayers, and finishing materials as covered business property.
+For eligible painting businesses, a business owner's policy can bundle this coverage with general liability at a lower cost.

 Commercial Umbrella Insurance

-Provides an extra layer of liability protection if a claim exceeds the limits of your general liability or workers’ comp policies.
+Provides an extra layer of liability protection if a claim exceeds the policy limits in your underlying insurance policy, giving you added liability coverage beyond your general liability or workers’ comp policies when needed.

 Commercial Auto Insurance

-Covers work vehicles used to transport equipment and crew.
+Covers work vehicles used to transport equipment and crew for business purposes.
+A commercial auto policy helps cover third-party injury and property damage claims involving company vehicles.
 It includes liability and physical damage coverage for the vehicle and any permanently attached equipment.
+Painting businesses typically pay about $139 per month, or $1,673 per year, for this coverage.

 Employment Practices Liability Insurance (EPLI)